heliocipher/bloxel/README.md

-# Bloxel
+# Bloxel Add-on

-Bloxel is a voxel modeling add-on for Blender.
+Bloxel Add-on is a voxel modeling add-on for Blender.

 ## Requirements